gutohertzog/log-finder/README.md

 <div align='center'>

 # log-finder
 </div>

 Script to find registers with specific arguments inside Apache log files.

+<div id='about'></div>

+## About
+This project come to my mind because a lack of a way to track some registers inside a 300Mb Apache log file.
+I'll keep it working with a single file and no dependencies at all.

+<p align='right'>(<a href='#top'>back to top</a>)</p>

 <div id='running'></div>

 ## Running the script
-Now, you can run the script to search for multiples arguments from many ways.
+You can run the script to search for multiples arguments from many ways.

 * `-i`: used to search for matching patterns over every line of the log file.
 * `-e`: used to get only the registers that `DON'T` match the arguments.
 * `-s`: used to get the request time.
 See <a href="#specif">Specificity</a> for more information.

 In all three ways, you can search using multiple arguments at once separated by a space only.
 They can even be combined, like the examples below.
-But, every argument of the search will be saved into a separate text file.
+Every argument of the search will be saved into a separate text file.

 Below are some examples of how you can run it:
 ```